REACH AN HONEST AND EQUITABLE SETTLEMENT OUT OF COURT THROUGH COLLABORATIVE DIVORCE.

 A collaborative divorce, on the other hand, encourages constructive communication, honest disclosure, and creative problem-solving.
 As both parties work together to resolve their differences, they create an environment of respect.
 By keeping an eye toward the future, they come up with a workable, mutually agreeable settlement.
 Restructured families get off to a good start with both parents actively planning together for their “new normal.”

-Why Choose Wendy as Your Collaborative Divorce Lawyer?
+Why Choose Wendy as Your Collaborative Divorce Attorney?